 Barcelona is one of Europe’s most visited cities, thanks to its architecture, history and good climate.
-However, it is also a city that is suffering from its own success as a tourist destination, as protests against overtourism, Airbnb and tourist apartments showed.
+However, it is also a city that is suffering from its own success as a tourist destination, as protests against overtourism, Airbnb and tourist apartments have shown.
 What do the different city rankings say about Barcelona’s success?

-- Barcelona and sustainability
+- Barcelona and sustainability;

-- Barcelona city reputation strengths, weaknesses
+- Barcelona city reputation;

 Barcelona and sustainability